NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/About-BaRS/Releases/Technical-Release-Notes/TRN-APP6/Index.page.md

 ---
 <a href="#" onclick="history.back()">back</a>

-## CAD to CAD Referrals (application 6) Change Log
+## Referrals from an AST Computer Aided Dispatch system (CAD) to an AST CAD (Application 6) Change Log

 <br>
-This page will list all updates to the BaRS Application 5
+This page will list all updates to BaRS Application 6
 <br>

 <div class="imgHandshake">{{render:handshake}}</div> &nbsp; - Indicates a change inspired by provider or supplier feedback.